Has anyone tried this mod?

 You mean wiring them up as headphones, of course.

-Why not solder the capsule straight to an XLR cable and try it w
+Why not solder the capsule straight to an XLR cable and try it without going through the boiling phase?
+At least until you knew if you liked the results (or not).

 The trouble with this mod is that the success of the project depends on the match each person's input stage has with the capsule.
 So there's no guarantee it's going to be good - dvdhawks suggestion is very sensible - give it a shot before destroying the mic, makes a huge amount of sense.